Duyih25/Computer-vision-project---Deepfake-detection/README.md

 # Dataset
 - Training data (DFDC) can be found in [Deepkfake Detection Challenge](https://www.kaggle.com/competitions/deepfake-detection-challenge) contaring 400 Gb videos.
 However, data we directedly used is extracted from this dataset, you can find this in the [link](https://www.kaggle.com/competitions/deepfake-detection-challenge/discussion/134420)

-- Testing Data: our data is collected from youtube, tiktok, ...
+- Testing Data: our data is collected from Youtube, Tiktok, ...

 # Model
 - Mobiletnet SSD in face detection phase